uragirii/The-Website/README.md

 I used `React JS` to make the website and then used Firebase Hosting to Host the website.
 But along with `React JS` following things have significantly helped in the process.

-- `GSAP` and `useIntersection` : The animations on scoll is provided using GSAP 3.0 and using a custom hook : 'useIntersection`.
+- `GSAP` and `useIntersection` : The animations on scoll is provided using GSAP 3.0 and using a custom hook : `useIntersection`.
 If you want to know what `useIntersection` is read about [Intersection Observer API on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 - Figma : I can't stress this enough but using Figma for designing the website beforehand significantly reduced my developement time.
 I will share Figma Project for this website in future.
 Check out Figma [here](https://www.figma.com/).
 - Helpful Community : I just love programming community on Reddit, StackOverflow, Medium, YouTube etc. There numerous tutorials and articles have helped in solving made bugs.